• Navigate with Confidence

 What are the boating distances between key destinations in the San Juan Islands?

 Boating distances in the San Juan Islands are shorter than many expect, with most popular destinations 5 to 20 nautical miles apart.
-For example, Friday Harbor to Roche Harbor is about 10 miles, and Sucia Island is roughly 15–20 miles away, helping boaters estimate travel time, fuel needs, and daily route planning.
+For example, Friday Harbor to Roche Harbor is about 10 miles, and Sucia Island is roughly 15–20 miles away from Friday Harbor but fairly close to Squalicum Harbor.
+This handy chart helps boaters estimate travel time, fuel needs, and daily route planning.

 Every skipper needs to know how far it is from A to B.